seotoaster-team/seotoaster/README.md

     composer install

 ### Installation Wizard

 Run the installation wizard in your browser.

 After finishing the installation wizard, go to the admin panel, open **Other → Plugins**, and activate all plugins.
 They are already downloaded and ready to use.

+**Alternatively**, you can run the following PHP script from the console to install default plugins automatically:

+    php installDefaultPlugins.php

 ---